Algorithms for Competitive Division of Chores: Introduction

-{\fed Faces of the Pareto frontier are encoded using the language of consumption graphs.} The consumption graph of an allocation is obtained by tracing an edge between an agent and a chore whenever the agent consumes some fraction of that chore.
-Then the first step of the algorithm is to generate a so called ``rich'' family of graphs, which contains consumption graphs of all Pareto optimal allocations\footnote{For non-degenerate $\vec{v}$ (all matrices except a subset of measure zero) the set of all ``Pareto optimal'' consumption graphs has polynomial size.
-In order to capture the degenerate case we are forced to define a rich set in a more complex way.}. {\fed Such a family contains a graph for each competitive allocation in addition to possibly containing other graphs that do not correspond to competitive allocations.} In the second step, we generate a ``candidate'' utility profile for each graph in the family by recovering the explicit formula for the utility assuming that the given graph is a consumption graph of a competitive allocation.
-In the third step, {\fed we adapt the technique from~\cite{devanur2002market}} to check if the utility profile considered is in fact competitive by studying the amount of flow in an auxiliary maximum flow problem.
+Faces of the Pareto frontier are encoded using the language of consumption graphs.
+The consumption graph of an allocation is obtained by tracing an edge between an agent and a chore whenever the agent consumes some fraction of that chore.
+Then the first step of the algorithm is to generate {a family of graphs that we call ``rich'': it must contain} consumption graphs of all Pareto optimal allocations.\footnote{For non-degenerate $\vec{v}$ (all matrices except a subset of measure zero), the set of all ``Pareto optimal'' consumption graphs has polynomial size.
+To capture the degenerate case, we are forced to define a rich set in a more complex way. {Namely, for each Pareto optimal utility profile, a rich set must contain the consumption graph of \emph{some} allocation with this profile (but {not necessarily the} consumption graphs of all such allocations).}} { Such a family contains a graph for each competitive allocation and possibly other graphs that do not correspond to competitive allocations.} In the second step, we generate a ``candidate'' utility profile for each graph in the family by recovering the explicit formula for the utility, assuming that the given graph is a consumption graph of a competitive allocation.
+In the third step, we adapt the technique from~\cite{devanur2002market} to check if the utility profile considered is, in fact, competitive by studying the amount of flow in an auxiliary maximum flow problem.

+\textbf{\emph{Our method and existing techniques}.} The {fundamental} difficulty for allocating chores is that {the set of equilibria can be disconnected.
+The only known algorithmic approach applicable in such a case was introduced by~\cite{DK08} and applied to the case of goods.
+This approach relies on the so-called cell enumeration technique, a complex tool from computational algebraic geometry~\cite{Basu}.
+Cell enumeration is used by \cite{DK08} as a black box and the paper mentions finding a simpler construction as an open question.}

+Our algorithm provides the first explicit construction (without cell enumeration) {thus answering the open question from \cite{DK08}.
+We believe that our approach can also be used for finding competitive allocations in other economies with disconnected sets of equilibria; see Section~\ref{sect_conclusions}.}

+{Our algorithm builds on the observation that the Pareto frontier has a polynomial number of faces, and all of them can be efficiently enumerated.
+For the $2$-agent case, \cite{BMSY17,BMSY_SCW} use this insight to construct competitive equilibria and mention the algorithm for $n\geq 3$ as an open problem.
+The two-agent case is special because the Pareto frontier has a simple structure~\cite{aziz2018fair}: items are ordered by the ratio of the values, one agent is allocated the prefix, another agent gets the postfix, and at most one item is split (see Section~\ref{subsect_alg_fix_n}).
+An extension of this construction to $n\geq 3$, the fact that the number of consumption graphs to inspect remains polynomial in the number of items $m$, and an algorithm enumerating them has not been known.
+These insights are applicable beyond computing the competitive equilibrium: for example, in a follow-up paper~\cite{FedorErel2019}, they play the key role in finding fair allocations with a minimal number of shared items.}